-Even if you don’t come equipped with a game, there’s a good chance that you can find it somewhere in the car.
+Even if you don’t come equipped with a game, there’s a good chance that you can find it somewhere in the train.
 So ask around, and start getting to know the people sitting near you!

 Playing games isn’t the only way to get to know your fellow passengers.
 When it comes to onboard activities, there are plenty for you and your seatmates to enjoy — like watching movies or documentaries, listening to live music, or participating in wine tastings or (friendly) competitions.
-(The Canadian even hosts a golf competition inside the moving cars!)

 Dining can be a social experience, too.
 For example, you could branch out and share a table with someone you’ve never met.
 It could be a great way for you to try out those conversation skills or glean a few interesting stories.